arlukin/arlukin.github.io/posts/business/_posts/2010-05-07-augmented-reality.md

 ### ARThemePark

 The future of haunted house.
-You walk around with a wearable computer like a commando solider in a “space ship”.
+You walk around with a wearable computer like a commando solider in a "space ship”.
 Different alien monsters comes up around the corners.

 10 minutes to go through the house.
 100 kronor per person.
 About 500 per hour and device.
 Open 10 hours a day and 30 days a month, 150 000 a month for each device.
 The devices will probably not be for full time, but with a use of between 10% and 100% and 20 devices the income will be between 300 000 and 3 000 000.

-A “real Jurassic park”.
+A "real Jurassic park”.
 Instead of  monsters the user can see dinosaurs.
 You can get information about each specimen.

 ### ARMirrors

 * Replacement/compliment of these big billboards you can see at bus stops, in the subway, on the streets.
 Instead of the poster, we have a big tv, a camera and a computer.
 If you walk up to the billboard you will see yourself with the product we sell, it might be you in a new jacket, yourself sitting in a new car.
 Maybe also a camera on the other side, so it looks like you are looking at yourself in a car on the street ahead of you (behind the billboard).
 * In a clothing store, you can choose between different clothes and see how they look on you.
 You can even have a webcamera at home.
 Can be used for haircut and makeup.
 * Spooky mirror.
 Mirror (big tv with camera) that will add strange things in the background of the mirror.
 Remove the head, and arm of you or someone else in the mirror.
 Add a monster behind you.
 Show a different background then what you think is behind you.
 Maybe put this mirror in a haunted house in a theme park.
 * FishTank mirror.
-Looks like it’s a fish tank built into the wall, where fishes and other strange things (monsters) are swimming around.
+Looks like it's a fish tank built into the wall, where fishes and other strange things (monsters) are swimming around.
 If you knock on the glass, they will come to you, maybe try to bite your finger if you are holding it against the glass.
 Or if you just stand in front of the tank for to long, they will swim up to the glass and stare on you.
 * In a theme park.
 Like these paper screens in which you put your head, and then photo.
 Instead a ARMirror , and you can choose between different scenarios and then get a printed photo, or a movie burned on a DVD.<br/>